5 November 2020 | The information on this page is also available as a download.

-You can register if you have a medical condition which means you are classed as being at much greater risk than the general population of catching coronavirus.
+You are able to register if you have a medical condition which means you are classed as being at much greater risk than the general population of catching coronavirus.
 This could be someone taking certain medication which lowers their natural immune system or someone who has medication for asthma.

 You should also register if you have been told by your GP or hospital that you are clinically extremely vulnerable and need to shield (which means not leaving your home and also minimising contact with other members of your household)